NVIDIA/aistore/docs/bucket.md

 }
 ```

-The listing can be truncated: API returns at most 1000 objects per requests.
+The listing can be truncated: API returns at most 1000 objects per request.
 If a bucket contains more objects, one has to requests the list page by page.
 Please, note the field `pagemarker`: empty `pagemarker` in response means that there are no more objects left, it is the last page.
 Non-empty `pagemarker` should be used to request the next page.
 Example of requesting two pages:

 Start listing bucket from the first object (`taskid` is 0, and `pagemarker` is empty):